savannahestridge/unaccompanied_tableau_analysis/README.md

 - **Relationship to the sponsor**
 - **ZIP code** of the child’s release destination

-To enhance the depth of the analysis, data from the **U.S. Department of Health and Human Services (HHS)** was also incorporated.
-HHS regularly publishes immigration data related to unaccompanied minors, providing critical supplemental insights regarding trends in arrivals, custody durations, and sponsor releases.
+To enhance the depth of the analysis, data from the U.S. Department of Health and Human Services (HHS)[^2] was also incorporated.
+HHS regularly publishes immigration data related to unaccompanied minors[^2], providing critical supplemental insights regarding trends in arrivals, custody durations, and sponsor releases.

 ## Data Preparation